Cosby's lawyer attacks 1 accuser as sex assault trial opens | New Country 923

 NORRISTOWN, Pa.
 (AP) — Bill Cosby’s lawyer asked jurors Monday not to view him as a fallen celebrity on trial in a sexual assault case, but as a flawed man “whose infidelities have made him vulnerable” to these types of accusations.

-Cosby, 79, the champion of fatherhood and family values, walked into court without his wife of more than 50 years, Camille, or any of their four daughters.
+Cosby, 79, the champion of fatherhood and family values, walked into court on the first day of the trial without his wife of more than 50 years, Camille, or any of their four daughters.
 He was instead joined by a TV daughter, Keshia Knight Pulliam, who was five when he made her a child star on the “The Cosby Show.”

+On Tuesday, Cosby arrived at the courthouse with his spokesman, Andrew Wyatt.

 A prosecutor in opening statements urged the jury to focus on the man, not the fictional characters he created.